 A Walkabout Downtown

 First impressions of Belize City for the day visitor can lead to something of a culture shock.
 Most of the commercial activity is centered around the Swing Bridge in the main downtown area.
 This old bridge joins North Front Street in the North Side to Albert and Queen Streets on the South Side.
 North Front Street runs parallel to the Haulover Creek and is intersected by Queen Street.
 Day visitors, especially those arriving by cruise ship exit the Tourism Village into the eastern end of North Street, then walk west up this street heading to the Swing Bridge.
 Walking along this area takes you through one of the oldest areas of the city – you will see many poorly maintained colonial era clapboard style buildings mixed in with newer concrete buildings.
-Belize City, to put it mildly, is a run down city with potholes, seedy areas and nothing much to see.
+Belize City, to put it mildly, is a run down city with concrete streets with no drainage, many potholes, seedy areas and nothing much to see.
 The government has recently launched a program to tidy up the areas tourists are more likely to see, including the area around the Tourism Village.

 Street hawkers selling anything from handmade jewelry, wood carvings and tourist knickknacks are very active in this area to the point of being bothersome.
 Simply telling them “No Thanks” in a firm and polite manner a couple of times will hold you in good stead.
 During the day, and especially when cruise ships are in port, police officers are very visible and looking out for the well-being of tourists.
 The city is not for everyone.
 But is does offer an interesting if gritty look at an old city that today remains the main population center and commercial hub of Belize.